Sreehan07/Ssrf-Automation-Tool/README.md

 Ssrf Automation Tool

-Answer in chat instead
-Features of the Tool
+# Features of the Tool
 URL Gathering: Uses waybackurls and gau to collect URLs.
 SSRF Filtering: Filters URLs with potential SSRF parameters using gf.
 Payload Injection: Replaces parameter values with a Burp Collaborator payload using qsreplace.